To Kill a Mockingbird, Author Harper Lee

 Born April 28, 1926 in Monroeville, Alabama, Nelle Harper Lee was the last of four children born to Amasa Coleman Lee, an attorney, and Frances Cunningham Finch Lee, a homemaker.

 I found Nelle Harper Lee's Southern heritage rather impressive.
-Her father, Amasa, born in Alabama in 1880, was raised in a family of eight children in Florida.
+Her father, Amasa, was born in Alabama in 1880 and was raised in a family of eight children in Florida.
 Amasa's father was a Civil War Veteran and purported to be a relative of Robert E. Lee.

-In 1902, Amasa's parents moved the family to Finchburg in Monroe County, Alabama where as a young man, Amasa worked as a bookkeeper for the Flat Creek Mill Company while he studied law.
+In 1902, Amasa's parents moved their big family to Finchburg in Monroe County, Alabama where as a young man, Amasa worked as a bookkeeper for the Flat Creek Mill Company while he studied law.
 It was there in 1910 that he met and married Frances Cunningham Finch, daughter of the Finchburg Postmaster, and together they had four children.
-He passed the bar in 1915 to practice law.
+Amasa passed the bar in 1915 to practice law.

 He wore quite a few hats in his small town.
-He founded his own law firm in Monroeville, Alabama which is still in existence, was elected to the Alabama House of Representatives from 1927 to 1939 and in 1929, he became the owner and editor of the hometown newspaper The Monroe Journal until he sold it in 1947.
+He founded his own law firm in Monroeville, Alabama which is still in existence, was elected to the Alabama House of Representatives from 1927 to 1939 and in 1929, he became the owner and editor of the hometown newspaper The Monroe Journal.
+He sold it in 1947.

 The Idea For A Novel

-Although Nelle was only five years old in 1931, nine black men were arrested for raping two white women on a train in the town of Paint Rock, Alabama.
+In 1931, nine black men were arrested for raping two white women on a train in the town of Paint Rock, Alabama.
 It was referred to as the Scottsboro case and it made an indelible impression on many people who lived in the South.
 Amasa Lee published accounts of the case in his newspaper.
 It was spoken about in their home and in their social circles.
-And the story stayed with young Nelle for years.
+Even though Nelle was only five years old when it happened in 1931, the story was much discussed and stayed with young Nelle for years.

 An all white jury found the men guilty and eight of the nine were sentenced to death.
 This case may have been the catalyst for Nelle's father to change the direction of his law practice from trial attorney to wills and estates.

-By the mid-1950s Nelle's long string of short stories began taking on shades of the Scottsboro case, basing parts of "To Kill A Mockingbird" on this trial.
+By the mid-1950s Nelle's long string of short stories began taking on shades of the Scottsboro case where she based parts of "To Kill A Mockingbird" on this trial.

 There was never a time when Nelle Harper Lee was not aware of her father's importance in their town.
 She always looked up to her father and wanted to please him.
 Although her heart wasn't in it, she did appease him by going to law school.
 However, she dropped out just before her graduation realizing that she never wanted to be a lawyer.
 She wanted to be a writer.